-The data identifies the following populations with disproportionate severe housing need:
+The data identifies the following population with disproportionate severe housing need:

-The Latino population with an income below 30 percent AMI has a disproportionate likelihood of having a severe housing problem.
-The Latino population is 43.8 percent of the Springfield population, but 56.5 percent of extremely low-income households with a severe housing problem.
+• Extremely low-income Latinos have a disproportionate likelihood of having a severe housing problem.
+The Latino population is 43.8% of the Springfield population, but 56.5% of extremely low-income households with a severe housing problem.